There are no facts, only context.

 Unfortunately, the scientific publishing culture makes all branches suspect.
 See this cold slice of humble pie by Daniel Sarewitz of The New Atlantis:

 While most of the evidence of poor scientific quality is coming from fields related to health, biomedicine, and psychology, the problems are likely to be as bad or worse in many other research areas.
 For example, a survey of statistical practices in economics research concluded that “the credibility of the economics literature is likely to be modest or even low.”

 He goes on to say that scientific studies aren’t useless, but rather “the results of research — however imperfect — are reliable in the context of the existing state of knowledge, and are thus a definite step toward a better understanding of our world…”

 I agree.
 I think there’s a lot of validity to the scientific method, more so than informal and unregulated observation.
-I believe that getting closer and closer to “the truth” is sufficient for the utilitarian purposes of humanity, but anyone hoping to use science to accurately define cornerstones of existence will be left holding a bucket of incongruence.
+I believe that getting closer and closer to “the truth” is sufficient, but anyone hoping to use science to unequivocally define existence will be left holding a bucket of incongruence.